Kamianka, Luhansk Raion, Luhansk Oblast

 Kam'yanka (Кам'янка), also known as Kamenka (Каменка) is a village in Lutuhyne urban hromada, Luhansk Raion, Luhansk Oblast (region), Ukraine.
 The village's population is 482 (as of 2001).

 Administratively, Kam'yanka belongs to the Luhansk Raion (district) of the oblast as a part of the Kam'yans'ka local council.

 All Religions Mount

-Nikolay Ivanovich Tarasenko (2003) at the home altar on his All Religions Mount in the Catholic white attire put on the hat and holding in his hands a drum of famous Teacher of the Nipponzan Myohoji Order in Eurasia — Junsei Terasawa.

-April 28, 2003, Circle of Peace on All Religions Mount: Roman Turchin initiated and with Nikolay Tarasenko organized celebrating the 750th anniversary of Namu-Myo-Ho-Ren-Ge-Kyo, which brought together a large number of guests.

 In 1992, at the above coordinates settled famous Ukrainian archaeologist Nikolay Tarasenko, who laid there basement for All World's Religions Temple.
 Now, on this basement grew Orthodox All Saints Temple.

 Nearby are staying Catholic chapel and the Buddhist stupa.
 April 28, 2003 at the stupa celebrated the 750th anniversary of Namu-Myo-Ho-Ren-Ge-Kyo, which gathered a large number of guests.
-Organizers was Nicholay Tarasenko and now rested in peace Roman Turchin.